AI Candidate Scoring Explained: How Match Scores Actually Work

 A common question: how accurate are AI match scores?
 The answer depends on what you mean by "accurate."

 The most meaningful benchmark is agreement with experienced recruiter judgment.
 When an experienced recruiter reviews a candidate against a role and the AI scores the same candidate, how often do they agree on whether the candidate is worth pursuing?
+This is the metric that reflects real-world usefulness — because the point of scoring isn't theoretical correctness, it's helping recruiters prioritize their time.

 | Scoring Method | Recruiter Agreement Rate | Notes |